Question: Some conservative preachers decry yoga as promoting sexuality. Do you think it does? And does that matter?

 Figurine of Buddha and Shakti in Yab Yum pose.

 In India Tantra contributed to the development of Hatha Yoga, which is the most commonly practiced form of yoga in the world today.
 “Ha” is Sanskrit for sun and “tha”’ is moon.
 Embedded in Hatha yoga is the idea of the union of opposites, overcoming the dualism of solar and lunar energies, the masculine and feminine aspects of the self, the duality of mind and body, even bringing together the divine and the human.

-But before there were maps of the subtle body and gurus to guide initiates in exploring them, there was the virile hero in early medieval India who offered himself in sacrifice to hungry dakinis or yoginis (female demons and witches, respectively) by lying in fields or on mounds or in cremation grounds.
+Before there were yogis practicing Hatha Yoga as we know it, there was the virile hero in early medieval India who offered himself in sacrifice to hungry dakinis or yoginis (female demons and witches, respectively) by lying in fields or on mounds or in cremation grounds.
 The blood-thirsty yoginis would fly down to eat him.
 He bought them off with his life-giving semen in exchange for their menstrual fluids (each empowering the other).
 The sexualized rituals had to do not with copulating but with collecting and consuming sexual fluids, which could be exchanged orally or through upward genital extraction (upward suction).

 Yoginis exchanging bodily fluids with the virile hero